Minyante/web-of-science-tools/readme.md

 when launching the webscraper.py script, you will be prompted to enter the main directory. this directory must include the chrome web driver (see download above) and a file named "firmnames.xlsx" which must contain a column header "Firm Name"

+## known issues

-issues may arise when resizing, minimizing, or switching between windows when in use
+element not found exceptions may arise when resizing, minimizing, or switching between windows when in use

+this script may not work if the display resolution is too low as web of science renders a different webpage when the display resolution hits a certain threshold

 ## license
 [MIT](https://choosealicense.com/licenses/mit/)